planetscale/docs/docs/tutorials/deploy-to-edgio.md

 ![Edgio Dashboard - Environment variables]([/docs/tutorials/deploy-to-edgio/environment-variables.png](https://user-images.githubusercontent.com/46300090/213299795-5afd9182-a193-4dd8-aa76-d7411fa42376.png))

-After you have saved, you will need to rebuild the site with the new environment variable.
+After you have saved, click activate on the top, and the site will be automatically redeployed.

 ## What's next?